safer-r/saferGG/README.md

 `  source("https://gitlab.pasteur.fr/gmillot/cute_little_R_functions/-/raw/557976d693e37b499b89c76e4b2142846eb89d5b/cute_little_R_functions.R")  `

-Description of the functions is at the beginning of the function body.
+Complete description of each function is at the beginning of the function body.
 To obtain it:

-1) Either read the cute_little_functions.docx (or open the cute_little_R_functions.R file).
+1) Either use the cute_little_R_functions.docx.

 2) Or in the R/RStudio console, type the name of the function without brackets.
 Example : `fun_info`.